MoazA1/s202351710-moazahmed-assignment3/README.md

 - Tracks how long the user stays on the page in real time

 #### Download CV Feature
 - Allows users to download a PDF CV
-- Accessible from the hero section
 - Enhances professional presentation

 ---

-### Projects Section (Advanced Logic)
+### Projects Section

 - Search projects by title or category
 - Filter projects by category